The Indiana Jones Adventures (1981-2008)

 Nineteen years elapsed before the gang reunited for Indiana Jones and the Kingdom of the Crystal Skull (2008), taking a crap all over their legacy.
 Should’ve left it alone.

 The film features an infamous scene where Indy survives a nuclear blast by hiding in a refrigerator.
 And killer CG ants.
 And shitty aliens.
-Not even the return of Karen Allen could save it.
+Not even the return of Allen as Marion could save it.
 As far as I’m concerned, this film was never made and I never saw it.
 Therefore I won’t even rate it.

 But hey, three out of four ain’t bad.
 I’ll definitely revisit the first three Indy adventures for years to come.